-Several procurement channels and methods can help you buy accessible IT products, solutions, and services.
-Most purchases require buyers to obtain accessibility information about the product, and/or include accessibility language in contracts.
+Depending on your needs, there are a variety of resources and strategies to help you buy accessible products, solutions, and services.
+Most purchases require buyers to provide accessibility information about the product, and/or accept accessibility language in contracts.

 Types of Purchases

-Most IT purchases fall into one of three categories: Goods (“commodities”), Services (e.g., "interpreting services") and Professional/Technical Services.
+Most IT purchases fall into one of three categories: Goods (“commodities” or “commercial of the shelf software” or COTS), Services (e.g., "interpreting services") and Professional/Technical Services (such as creating websites or configuring software.
 Each uses a different process to promote accessible technology.

-The procurement process for IT commodities typically requires vendors to submit VPATs (Voluntary Product Accessibility Templates) detailing the accessibility of their products.
-Check the Products tab for guidance for all parties in the process, from RFP creators to vendors.
+The procurement process for IT commodities/COTS typically requires vendors to submit VPATs (Voluntary Product Accessibility Templates) detailing the accessibility of their products.
+Check the VPATs section for guidance for all parties in the process, from RFP creators to vendors.

 If you are buying a non-standard IT product or buying with your Authority of Local Purchase (ALP), then you should still require the vendor to provide you a VPAT with information about the accessibility of the product.